About Domain Methods

 Founder & Principal Consultant

 Former Director of Data & Analytics at Springboard and startup co-founder.
-Specializes in marketing measurement, attribution, and analytics engineering on modern cloud platforms.
+Specializes in marketing measurement, governed metric definitions, analytics engineering, and lift-proven measurement systems for modern SaaS teams.

 Jennifer Edwards